schoolofcities/urban-data-storytelling/urban-data-visualization/proportional-symbol-maps/proportional-symbol-maps.md

 ![Map of the USA where the proportional heights of triangles represent how many Christmas trees are grown and sold ([Source](https://www.maps.com/where-christmas-trees-grow))](./img/spike-tree-map.png)

-Proportional symbol maps can also be combined with charts to both show size alongside other data.
+Proportional symbol maps can also be combined with charts to show size alongside other data.
 It is possible to create chart-based symbols like this in QGIS by going to a layers *Properties* and then *Diagrams*.
 There are options for pie charts, bar charts, and histograms.
 Just be careful with the size and number of variables in each chart, as if there are many on a map, it can become difficult to read and parse out trends.

 ![1858 map by (Charles Joseph Minard)[https://en.wikipedia.org/wiki/Charles_Joseph_Minard] where each region in France has a circle sized according to the amount of meat shipped to Paris for consumption, including pie charts distinguishing the types of meat. ([Source](https://en.wikipedia.org/wiki/File:Minard-carte-viande-1858.png))](./img/minard-carte-viande-1858.png)

 Everything that we've shown above pertains to single points (either a point dataset or polygons represented by their centroids).
 However, we can also do similar proportional symbols for line-data, for example where the width or thickness of a line is based on a data value.
 For example, this map visualizes ridership by transit route in Toronto via line-width.

-In QGIS, you can create something similar by classifying your line data via *graduated* and then either A) manually changing the symbol styling to different line-widths or B) styling via a function using the [expression builder](https://www.qgistutorials.com/en/docs/3/vector_styling_expressions.html)
+In QGIS, you can create something similar by classifying your line data via **Graduated** (in **Symbology**) and then either A) manually changing the symbol styling to different line-widths or B) styling via a function using the [expression builder](https://www.qgistutorials.com/en/docs/3/vector_styling_expressions.html)

 ![Map of bus and streetcar ridership by route in Toronto. ([Source](https://jamaps.github.io/maps/ttc_ridership_2550x1650.png))](./img/ttc-ridership.png)